History of Gay and Lesbian Life in Wisconsin - People - Bios

 Fons says he's most gratifled with his TV work when he receives notes, like the one he got recently, from a longtime viewer who said the program has helped him deal with his sexuality and made it easier to come out.
 "To know that we've been there for people and helped them out, that feels pretty good."

-"Dan Fans is an outstanding individual, one of the hardest workers I'vc ever seen and one of the best federal grant writers I've ever met," says Doug Nelson of the AIDS Resource Center of wisconsin.
+"Dan Fons is an outstanding individual, one of the hardest workers I've ever seen and one of the best federal grant writers I've ever met," says Doug Nelson of the AIDS Resource Center of wisconsin.
 "Dan is almost singlehandedly responsible for securing millions of dollars for AIDS programs and services in Wlsconsin.
 His moving is a big loss to us but a huge gain for whoever is lucky enough to hire him."

 While Fons has often been a thorn in the side to politicians Like Mayor Norquist and to leaders of more "establishment" oriented gay groups, several leaders agreed with Doug Nelson's assessment that "the integrity of his advocacy has never been compromised" and that his leaving is a "big loss" to Milwaukee's gay and lesbian community.
 "If anything, I hope my leaving will encourage others to come forward and organize," Fons said.
 "There is still so much to be done."